fgm/beanstalkd/README.txt

 ------------

 * beanstalkd needs to be installed and configured.
 * a copy of pheanstalk needs to be checked out and put inside the beanstalkd module directory.
+Use the following command in the beanstalkd module directory

+$ git clone git://github.com/pda/pheanstalk.git

 Installation
 ------------